-To encourage Los Angeles residents and those in the surrounding communities to take hearing care more seriously, here is a quick look at some of the effects of hearing loss and signs that you should seek a hearing assessment.
+To encourage Ventura County residents and those in the surrounding communities to take hearing care more seriously, here is a quick look at some of the effects of hearing loss and signs that you should seek a hearing assessment.

 Hearing Loss Prevalence

 Hearing loss affects about 38.2 million people in the US, according to Johns Hopkins research.
 Within that number are some additional statistics, like:

 - 1 out of 3 adults between 65 and 74 with half experiencing a hearing loss after age 75

 - Of those over 50, 91% have a hearing loss

 - The highest degree of hearing loss occurs in those over 80

 - Men in their 50s are three times more likely to develop hearing loss, though women quickly catch up as they age.

 Hearing loss has a significant impact on both your finances and your health.
 Individual households spend $12,000 annually on average for hearing loss-related issues, a number cut in half through hearing aid use.
 Hearing care also impacts the overall health of individuals and their families.